U.S. Route 6 in Pennsylvania: Mansfield to Scranton

 The route crosses into Wyoming County and heads into the borough of Laceyville, where it passes near developed areas and reaches an intersection with the southern terminus of PA 367.
 From here, the road continues southeast through farmland and woodland with occasional development alongside the Lehigh Railway and the Susquehanna River on Roosevelt Highway, winding along.
 US 6 bends to the east and reaches the borough of Meshoppen, where it becomes River Street and has a junction with the southern terminus of PA 267.
 The route continues southeast through rural areas with some industrial development as Roosevelt Highway and comes to an intersection with the northern terminus of PA 87, where it turns east as an unnamed road.
 The road heads through farmfields and woodland with some developed areas, curving to the south.
 US 6 comes to an interchange with the western terminus of US 6 Bus., which heads southeast into the borough of Tunkhannock.
+Immediately after the interchange is an eastbound runaway truck ramp.
 At this point, the route becomes a two-lane bypass of the center of Tunhannock to the south, closely following the Reading Blue Mountain and Northern Railroad's Susquehanna Branch line and the Susquehanna River.
 The road curves east and enters Tunkhannock as it runs between developed areas to the north and the railroad tracks and the river to the south, coming to an intersection with PA 29 and crossing Tunkhannock Creek.
 US 6 continues east and intersects PA 92, which heads southeast along the Susquehanna River.
 At this point, PA 92 becomes concurrent with US 6, and the road soon reaches a junction with the eastern terminus of US 6 Bus. at the eastern edge of Tunkhannock.
 The two routes head northeast and follow Tunkhannock Creek through wooded areas with some farm fields and development.
 In Dixon, PA 92 splits to the northeast and US 6 continues east through more rural land with some development.
 Farther east, the route comes to an interchange with US 11, and the two routes become concurrent along a four-lane divided highway.
 The road heads east to the borough of Factoryville, where it intersects the western terminus of PA 107 and turns southeast through wooded areas and development.
 The highway turns to the east as it passes north of Keystone College.